Quiz Due Feb. 6th Wed

 code to add on line.

-Make getting into a lab a priority.I will only ADD students that are registered in a lab section.
-There is plenty of space in lecture (this is not a problem), it is the lab which has the constraint on enrollment.
+Make getting into a lab a priority.I will only ADD students that are registered in a lab section (or have previously taken and successfully passed lab.
+There is plenty of space in lecture (this is not a problem), it is the lab which may have a constraint on enrollment.

 To add a lab you can :